 Adding to the value proposition, you can also commonly save a few bucks by booking your ride with Vegas.com, here.

-VR Adventures on the LINQ Promenade: VR Adventures offers a number of experiences for $25 that include a jungle river raft ride, rollercoaster ride, a haunted elevator, and even a trip around the world.
+VR Adventures on the LINQ Promenade: VR Adventures offers a number of experiences for $25 that include a jungle river raft ride, a rollercoaster ride, a haunted elevator, and even a trip around the world.

 Topgolf at MGM Grand: If you’re looking for cheap group activities in Vegas, Topgolf could be a great option.
 Hitting bays can accommodate up to 6 guests and pricing starts at as little as $40/hr – That’s total, not per person.
 If you split that tab up, you have yourself one of the least expensive things to do in Las Vegas.